abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

    <p class="card-text">
         Loading modules is not necessary if they are already loaded in your session.
         You can load modules in the <code>.bashrc</code> file in your home directory the same way you would load them in a bash script.
         If you load modules in your <code>.bashrc</code> those modules will automatically get loaded into your environment every time you log into Ozstar.
-This means you only have to write <code>load module anaconda3/5.0.1</code> once in your <code>.bashrc</code> and forget about it.
+This means you only have to write <code>load module anaconda3/5.0.1</code> once in your <code>.bashrc</code> and then forget about it.
     </p>
   </div>
 </div>